exercism/v3/languages/csharp/exercises/concept/parameters/.docs/after.md

 - [passing-parameters][passing-parameters]: explains how values can be passed as arguments.
 Note that the subject of structs+parameters is discussed in the `structs` exercise.
 - [ref-parameter][ref-parameter]: describes how `ref` parameters work.
 - [out-parameter][out-parameter]: describes how `out` parameters work.
-- [in-parameter][in-parameter]: describes how `in` parameters work.

-When studying the documentation note that the documentation uses the following terms:
+When studying the documentation note that it uses the following terms:

 - parameter / formal parameter: refers to the parameter as seen by the called method.
 - argument: refers to the parameter as seen by the caller.